The Ultimate Guide to Net Income Calculation: Formulas and Examples

 What is Operating Net Income?

-The operating net income refers to your business’s net income from main operations without considering the income and expenses unrelated to your main business.
-It requires operating revenue and operating expenses to calculate the operating net income.
-It is also referred to as ‘Earnings Before Interest and Taxes (EBIT)’.
+The operating net income refers to your business’s net income from main operations, excluding the income and expenses unrelated to your main business.
+You require operating revenue and operating expenses to calculate the operating net income.

 Operating Net Income Formula